-1. The competition is organised by the Mathematical, Physical and Life Sciences (MPLS) Division of the University of Oxford; led by Daisy J. Hung, Equality and Diversity Facilitator with support from the steering group made up of representatives from the University’s Gardens, Libraries & Museums (GLAM), Oxford Sparks, Oxford Education Deanery, The Oxford Research Centre in the Humanities (TORCH), and the Undergraduate Admissions Office.
+1. The competition is organised by the Mathematical, Physical and Life Sciences (MPLS) Division of the University of Oxford; led by Daisy J. Hung, MPLS Head of Equality, Diversity and Inclusion, and Jo Knights, MPLS Equality, Diversity and Inclusion Coordinator.

 2. Entry to the competition is open to all children who are in school years 5, 6, 7 and 8, attending a state school in Oxfordshire.
 The competition is free to enter.

 3. Artwork can be in any art form – drawing, painting, sculpture, music, dance, poetry, digital media or any other.

 4. Artwork submitted must be the entrant’s original work and it must not infringe the rights of third parties including copyright, trade mark, trade secrets, privacy, publicity, personal or proprietary rights.

 5. Individual and group submissions are accepted.
 Entrants can enter the competition either individually or as part of a group – but not both.
 Only one entry per person is allowed.

 6. To be considered in the competition, both the artwork and the completed Entry Form 2023 must be received.

 7. For physical items, please write your name, year group and school on the back, or another discreet place on the artwork that is not visible to the judges.
 Please mail or deliver your artwork and entry form to:

 8. Participants will need to cover the costs for mail or delivery.

 9. Electronic submissions of artwork and Entry Forms must be sent to: firstname.lastname@example.org.